The Carnot Bound: Limits and Possibilities for Bandwidth-Efficient Consensus: Carnot 1: analysis in the standard model

 \section{Carnot 1: analysis in the standard model}

 Throughout this section, we assume $n\geq 4f+1$, and we consider the standard model of partial synchrony, as described in Section \ref{setup}.
-In Section \ref{anal2}, we consider what happens when processors have limited bandwidth.
 We say a block $b$ \emph{receives a stage-$2$ certificate} if some processor receives a stage-$2$ certificate for $b$, and we also use similar terminology for stage-2 M-certificates and N-certificates.
 We say $b$ \emph{receives a stage-1 notarisation} if at least $n-\frac{3}{2}f$ processors send stage-1 votes for $b$.